Uttar Pradesh: The Heartland of India

 - Legendary musician Tansen made significant contributions to Hindustani classical music.

-3. Modern Period (18th Century to India’s Freedom Struggle)
+3. Modern Period (18th Century India’s Freedom Struggle)

 Nawabi Period of Awadh